MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-roles.md

 On each web node, edit the appsettings.json configuration file in order to declare the roles and the groups that belong to them.

-1. Open [the appsetting.json file](configure-find-admin-configuration-file.md) on each web node.
+1. Open the configuration file, \<web-node-install-path>/appsettings.json.
+(Find the [install path](../operationalize/configure-find-admin-configuration-file.md) for your version.)

 1. Search for the following section: `"Authorization": {`